Iximiel/adventOfCode2023/Readme.md

 Input looks easier, maybe this time no regex

 Day 4 task 1 was far mor easier than day3, no need to explain, the task description is how the program works :smile:

+Task2 was complex until i read how to increment the head of a list , then it got worse until I stopped using the calculated winning of task 1 as match...

+I did also a beautiful refactor of task 1